-Suddenly, a wheezing, groaning sound fills the air.
+A wheezing, groaning sound fills the air.

-Sue: Is that the Master?
+Sue: Is it the Master?

 We do our Master dance.
-It’s exhausting, I can tell you.
+It’s exhausting.

-Meanwhile, at UNIT HQ, the Doctor is introduced to Josephine Grant.
+Back at UNIT HQ, the Doctor is introduced to Josephine Grant.

 Something else she recognises is the sphere the Master has hooked up to the telescope’s transmitter.